giancarlo/gbc/docs/language-reference.md

 ### Keywords

-The following keyboards are reserved.
+The following keywords are reserved.

 as - Type Casting
 done - Mark the function as complete